ahmccormick/Chili_Pepper_GS/README.md

 # Chili_Pepper_GS

+This repository provides the supporting data for a recently submitted manuscript entitled "Genetic Basis of Heat Tolerance in the Global Pepper Core Collection"

-This is a repository for Genomic Selection in Chili Pepper for heat tolerance in collaboration with the World Vegetable Centre
+This work was done in collaboration with the World Vegetable Centre, Taiwan.